Nick Boyle: 2016

 On February 19, 2016, it was announced that Boyle would be suspended for the first ten games of the 2016 season for his second violation of the performance-enhancing drug policy.
 His was activated to the Ravens' active roster on November 26, 2016, prior to Week 12.

 On December 4, 2016, Boyle caught two passes for a season-high 24 yards as the Ravens routed the Miami Dolphins 38–6.
 The following week, he had a season-high three receptions for 15 yards in a 30–23 loss against the New England Patriots.
 Boyle finished the season with six receptions for 44 receiving yards in six games and zero starts.

 2017

-Throughout training camp, Boyle competed with Benjamin Watson, Dennis Pitta, Crockett Gilmore, Maxx Williams, Larry Donnell, and Ryan Malleck for the job as the starting tight end.
+Throughout training camp, Boyle competed with Benjamin Watson, Dennis Pitta, Crockett Gillmore, Maxx Williams, Larry Donnell, and Ryan Malleck for the job as the starting tight end.
 Head coach John Harbaugh named him the starter for the beginning of the season after Gilmore suffered a torn MCL and Pitta retired after suffering another hip injury.

 He started the Ravens' season-opener at the Bengals and had one catch for 14 yards in their 20–0 victory.
 On October 1, 2017, he caught a career-high five passes for 36 receiving yards in the Ravens 26–9 loss to the Steelers.
 He missed a Week 9 contest at the Tennessee Titans after suffering a toe injury.
 He finished the 2017 season with 28 receptions for 203 receiving yards.